nkorf/grangersearch/README.md

 # grangeRsearch - R package

+_Dr Nikolaos Korfiatis
+Associate Professor in Business Analytics, University of East Anglia Norwich Business School
+_

+> This is a work in progress.
+Use at your own risk.

 An R package for performing exhaustive search for granger causality for transactions time series.
 Given a `X` and `Y` timeseries as input, it performs a granger test to assertain causality.
 It considers the following manifestations: